E-Strings and Four-Manifolds: More on the E-string theory

-The presence of this non-trivial holonomy breaks the $E_8$ flavor symmetry down to $SO(16)$ as was discussed in \cite{Ganor:1996mu} and can be seen through the Type IIA construction.
-In particular, the $SO(16)$ flavor symmetry originates from the gauge symmetry on the worldvolume theory of 8 D8/O8$^-$ as mentioned previously.
+The non-trivial holonomy breaking the $E_8$ flavor symmetry down to $D_8$ was discussed in \cite{Ganor:1996mu} and can be understood through the Type IIA construction.
+The $SO(16)$ flavor symmetry originates from the gauge symmetry on the worldvolume theory of 8 D8/O8$^-$ as mentioned previously.
 In particular, the O8$^{-}$-plane, by definition, has a $\mathbb{Z}_2$-involution symmetry such that the configuration of 8 D8-branes are symmetric under $\mathbb{Z}_2$ actions.

 Another way of obtaining the $SO(16)$ symmetry from $E_8$ has been recently explored in the context of chiral $(E_8)_1$ CFTs in \cite{Burbano:2021loy,BoyleSmith:2023xkd}.
 By utilizing Kac's theorem \cite{Kac:1969}, one can determine the automorphisms of any simple Lie algebra.
 In particular, the automorphisms for vertex operator algebra consist of two distinct $\mathbb{Z}_2$'s where the subalgebras corresponding to either $\mathbb{Z}_2$ are $SO(16)$ and $E_7\times U(1)$.